Norbert Bürzle

 Norbert Bürzle (born 6 September 1951) is a teacher and politician from Liechtenstein who served in the Landtag of Liechtenstein from 1993 to 2001.

 As of 2011, he was a teacher at the Vaduz secondary school since 1973, and was also a civics teacher at the vocational school in Buchs from 1989 to 2003.
 He was a member of the Balzers municipal council from 2003 to 2011 and the deputy mayor of the municipality from 2003 to 2007.

+In the run-up to the 2003 Liechtenstein constitutional referendum, Bürzle alongside other former members of the Landtag, opposed the proposed changes by the prince.